How I Created Exquisite Christmas Music Collections

 When starting a new business venture, first things first: write the business plan!
 And so it was on January 8, 1989 that I began the task in earnest.
 My objective was clear: offer customers exquisite alternatives to Reader’s Digest and Time-Life Christmas music collections.

-These Christmas music collections would with not only have classic recordings of Christmas carols, music, and holiday songs, but they would also come with lavishly illustrated books about the fascinating stories behind the music.
+These Christmas music collections would include not only classic recordings of Christmas carols, music, and holiday songs, but they would also come with lavishly illustrated books about the fascinating stories behind the carols and music.

 The question was what should I call these grand collections?
 After scribbling down a number of variations, I settled upon "A Christmas Festival of Great Music, Songs, and Carols" as the working title.
 My business plan’s mission statement read: To form a Sub-chapter S Corporation for the purpose of launching A Christmas Festival of Great Music, Songs, and Carols; a combination Christmas book/audio package, and to make it the best-selling product in its niche market that will produce significant profit margins.
 I envisioned these ne plus ultra collections were going to sell like hotcakes!
 Revenues were anticipated to run into the millions and the collections would be sold throughout the Christian world; especially in North America and Europe.

 With a blueprint of action in hand, the plan to launching eleven distinct collections.
 The initial focus was to develop a deluxe collection that would be comprised of one hundred and eighty-five titles.
 After its projected launch into the Christmas music market, ten smaller collections including material from the deluxe model were to follow.
 But there was a problem with this business model, and it would rear its head in the future.